 Students complete the program in three years, rather than the five years that it would take to finish the two degrees separately.
 Students spend their first year of study at the Northwestern University Pritzker School of Law on the Chicago campus.
 During the first summer, students enroll in a combination of Law and a minimum of three (3) Kellogg credits.
+Their 2J enrollment in Law Summer tern classes and Kellogg Summer Quarter classes cannot exceed a total combined of 12.5 semester credit hours.
 The entire second year of study takes place at Kellogg.
 JD-MBA students are required to enroll in four consecutive quarters (Summer-Spring) as full-time students (minimum 3 credits/quarter) during their second year at Kellogg.
 During their second year at Kellogg, JD-MBA students complete the required core courses and a minimum total of 16 Kellogg credits to satisfy the MBA degree requirements.
 JD-MBA students may complete a maximum of 20 Kellogg credits.

-During the third and final year of the program, students take courses primarily at the Law School, but may take additional electives at Kellogg, without exceeding the 20 Kellogg credit limit, with the exception of Winter Quarter (if they enroll in the Law School Winter Intersession) and
+During the third and final year of the program (3J), students take courses primarily at the Law School, but may take additional electives at Kellogg, without exceeding the 20 Kellogg credit limit, with the exception of Winter Quarter (if they enroll in the Law School Winter Intersession) and Spring Quarter.

-Spring Quarter.
 No JD-MBA student may enroll in Kellogg courses during the Spring Quarter of their third year in the program.